dapphub/dpack/README.md

 ---

 `dpack` is a tool and library for working with deployed objects on EVM chains.
 It is in alpha / active development.
+It is currently distributed via this repo:

+`npm i dapphub/dpack`

 It bundles named addresses and their type metadata in a way that makes it easy to quickly set up bindings for entire configurations of contracts.